ayushmahadik8/IPL-Data-Analysis-using-SQL/README.md

 In this project, we have solved the following key analytical questions :-

-# 1. What are the top 5 players with the most player of the match awards?
+# 1. What are the top 5 players with the most player of the match awards ?...

 ![ss1](https://github.com/user-attachments/assets/b352c354-8aff-48f7-8b7f-ac98d898cf33)